UK guide • Honest comparison • Practical tradeoffs

 Freelance

-What matters
+What matters most

-Long-term support and maintenance
+Long-term support

 Agency support

-• Support desk and ticket system
+• Support desk or ticketing processes

-• Often higher monthly retainers
+• Often higher retainers

-• Can be slower for small changes
+• Can be slower for smaller changes

 Freelance support

-• Quick small improvements
+• Quicker minor improvements

-• More personal understanding of your site
+• More direct understanding of the build

-• Often more flexible options
+• Often more flexible arrangements

-How to choose (simple checklist)
+How to choose quickly

 Ask yourself